Rimmer: Give us visual. Let's see what it's like out there.

-- The Trope Namer itself, the TARDIS in Doctor Who.
+- The Trope Namer herself, the TARDIS in Doctor Who.
 Her ability to travel in space is treated as being nearly as important as her time travel.
 However, she's also very obstinate, and will often pick a destination by herself while completely ignoring the Doctor's programming (effectively resulting in a case of "you end up somewhere else to suit the needs of the plot").

 - Because of this, she can jump across the entire Universe in an instant.
 In "Pyramids of Mars", the energy beam from Mars that is powering Sutekh's prison on Earth is shut down, but the TARDIS can get back to Earth in time to lay an ambush for Sutekh as the energy beam was moving at light speed, giving them several minutes before the prison will fail (except logically, they could have gone there the slow way and travelled back in time...).